rachelquijano/rachelquijano/README.md

 ##
 - 🔭 I’m currently working on expanding my project list.
-- 🌱 I’m currently learning computer architecture, simulations & modeling, and database management.
+- 🌱 I’m currently learning android development.
 - 👯 I’m looking to collaborate on any kind of project from which I can learn and grow.
 Feel free to reach out to me!
 - 🤔 I’m looking for help with preparing for software developer interviews.
 - 💬 Ask me about my goals or interests and I will be happy to share.